WaaromZoMoeilijk/server-client/README.md

 ## Optional installation options
 - On any debian based RaspberryPI4 you could do: `wget https://raw.githubusercontent.com/ezraholm50/server-client/main/client/install.sh && sudo bash install.sh`
-- If you are using DietPI you can add this [dietpi.txt](https://raw.githubusercontent.com/ezraholm50/server-client/main/client/dietpi.txt) file to your /boot/ directory (This is how the base image works)
+- If you are using DietPI you can add this [dietpi.txt](https://raw.githubusercontent.com/ezraholm50/server-client/main/client/dietpi.txt) file to your /boot/ directory

 ## Functionalities user management panel: